 Introduction to contemporary theory - its origin and framework - by examining literary criticism as an institutional discourse.
-Required for majors.
 Prerequisite: EN 200.

-EN 301 MEDIEVAL LITERATURE
+EN 301 TOPICS IN MEDIEVAL LITERATURE

 A thematic study of texts, figures, and influences associated with the literature of the Middle Ages.
+May be repeated two times.

-EN 304 EARLY MODERN LITERATURE
+EN 304 TOPICS IN EARLY MODERN LITERATURE

-A thematic study of texts, figures, and influences associated with the literature of the Early Modern period.
+A thematic study of texts, figures, and influences associated with the literature of the early modern period.
+May be repeated two times.